 The vast majority of us will only go to Accident and Emergency if we absolutely have to, and it can be quite a difficult decision to make as we often don’t want to be a burden on the already-stretched NHS.

-Unfortunately, there are instances where that level of care in A&E can be reduced for a variety of reasons and as a result, does not meet our needs, and this may be due to medical negligence.
+Unfortunately, there are instances where that level of care in A&E can be reduced for a variety of reasons and as a result, mistakes can lead to life threating conditions.

 The dedicated team at T G Baynes adopt a sensitive approach to ensure that all the facts about the medical negligence you have experienced are uncovered.
 We are experienced in helping victims of medical negligence to understand what went wrong during their A&E admission and what they may be entitled to claim as compensation as a result.